franciskershaw/festiviews/README.md

 * All fields ending with a star contain the *required* attribute in the HTML, which stops the user from being to submit the form without filling them in.

 * When editing the review or festival, the information previously inputed appears as already selected or filled in.
-Late in development, a but regarding this was spotted for safari users - for more information please head to **notable bugs** on the testing document.
+Late in development, a bug regarding this was spotted for safari users - for more information please head to **notable bugs** on the testing document.

 #### faq.html